adhikaribibek231/docingestion_and_rag/README.md

-Absolutely — here is a **clean, polished, company-neutral README.md** you can use for:

-✔ Your GitHub
-✔ Your resume portfolio
-✔ Technical interviews
-✔ Showcasing backend, RAG, and LLM engineering skills

-No Palm Mind references.
-Professional, simple, clean.

----

 # 📚 Document Ingestion + RAG Backend

 *A modular backend that ingests documents, stores embeddings, answers questions using a custom RAG pipeline, supports multi-turn chat memory, and performs LLM-powered interview booking.*